aakropotkin/cpoke/README.md

 - "ext" files are those which are not authored by devs here, but have been included to lock versions/ease build process.
 - Many "util" files are authored by alexameen for use across projects, and should not be explicitly targeted for `cpoke`. ( If you extend them, keep things genearalized for use in "any project" ).
 - I am particularly picky about code formatting; but don't let that stop you from putting in PRs.
 Just don't be surprised if I swoop in and reformat after the fact. <3
-- `fetch_gm` is currently broken!
-Sadly the release of `V2_GAME_MASTER.json` threw a wrench in things.
-Hopefully `pokemongodev`will decode those soon.
-For now we are working off an old V1 file.
-This is plenty to chew on at this stage, but it is missing Megas and any new changes that were released after the V2 encoding was cooked up.